 Ideal action height depends on your playing style.
 A fingerstyle player may be OK with 1/16 inch for the first strings, and 3/32 inches for sixth string (both measured from the top of the 12th fret), while an aggressive strummer may need as much as 5/64 inches for the first and 7/64 inches for the sixth string to avoid excessive fret buzz.
 Unless something is structurally out of whack (like a shallow neck angle or deformed top), there’s no reason you shouldn’t be able to get your guitar to play as easily as others with the same scale length (scale length—the distance between the nut and the saddle—matters when comparing guitars, as a shorter scale will be easier to play than a long scale if all else is equal).
 An experienced player may be able to check action height at a glance, but for an exact measurement, use a small ruler or Stewart-MacDonald’s String Action Gauge.

 How Straight Is Your Neck?

 Although neck relief is only one of several factors affecting action, it’s one of the first things to check if your strings seem too low or too high.
 Most players want a neck that’s either completely straight or has a slight amount of “relief” (forward bow).
-If your neck is either back-bowed or severely forward-bowed, you’ll have to adjust the guitar’s truss rod before going any further (see “How to Adjust Your Truss Rod,” November 2009, for detailed instructions on how to do this).
+If your neck is either back-bowed or severely forward-bowed, you’ll have to adjust the guitar’s truss rod before going any further.

 String Height at the Nut and Saddle